ThirdAILabs/Universe/README.md

 ## Installing python bindings
 1. The building target `thirdai` will compile the `thirdai.so` library in the build directory.
 This is automatically run on a full build, so you can run `bin/build.sh` as normal.
+Note this will use the version of python you get from running `which python3`, and even with the PYTHONPATH changes below a different version of python will not be able to find the so file.
 2. To use the bindings, you need to tell python where the `thirdai.so` file is.
 To do this, you can add the so file to your PYTHONPATH environment variable.
 This will allow you to automatically use the newest built version of